 Reports say that the F-35 is not as agile of a fighter in a BFM (Basic Fighter Maneuvers) engagement…but will that matter?
 Will stealth and advanced technologies overshadow the need for nimble fighters?
 Or did we already learn this lesson in Vietnam?

 The F-35 is poised to be the hottest and most capable aircraft ever produced.
 Yes, I know that you have read about all its shortcomings and trials and tribulations.
-Show me a single U.S. built aircraft that hasn’t had multiple failings, changes, or problems during Developmental and Operational Test.
+Show me a single U.S.-built aircraft that hasn’t had multiple failings, changes, or problems during Developmental and Operational Tests.

-The F-35 is not the first fighter to see is share of growing pains.
+The F-35 is not the first fighter to see its share of growing pains.

 So What Might Be The Problem?

-A recent report stated that the F-35 could be out maneuvered easily by an F-16 in test and training engagements.
+A report stated that the F-35 could be out-maneuvered easily by an F-16 in test and training engagements.
 “The F-35 was at a distinct energy disadvantage,” “Insufficient pitch rate.”
 “Energy deficit to the bandit would increase over time.”
 “The flying qualities in the blended region (20–26 degrees AoA) were not intuitive or favorable” as well as other negative comments.

 But does it matter?